webis-de/summary-workbench/docs/docs/usage.md

 ![Inspecting the Resulting Summaries](/summarize_usage.gif)

 ### Using a PDF Document as Input for the Summarization
-As an alternative a PDF-document can be used as an input.
+Alternatively, a PDF-document can be used as an input.
 The text is extracted with [Grobid](https://github.com/kermitt2/grobid) and extracted sections are shown on the left.
 By clicking the entry, a section can be selected.
 The selected sections are concatenated when submitted for summarization.